By Tim Lambert

 At 1.35 Catherine Eddowes was seen by 3 men at the entrance to Church Passage (now called St James Passage).
 Eddowes had her hand on his chest.
 The man was about 30 and was 5 feet 7 or 8 inches tall.
 He was of medium build and had a mustache.
 The body of Catherine Eddowes was found in a corner of Mitre Square by PC Watkins at 1.44 am.

 The body was examined by Dr Frederick Brown.
 Once again the throat was cut.
 The intestines were drawn out and placed over the right shoulder.
 (Although a piece about 2 feet long had been cut off and placed between the body and the left arm).
 The uterus had been removed.
-(Jack the Ripper also removed the uterus of Annie Chapman but why he wanted them is a mystery).
+(The murderer also removed the uterus of Annie Chapman but why he wanted them is a mystery).
 The left kidney was also missing from the body.
-Jack also made several cuts to Kate’s face.
+The killer also made several cuts to Kate’s face.

 Meanwhile, at 2.55 am PC Long found a section of an apron at the bottom of the staircase of Wentworth Model Buildings in Goulston Street.
 The piece of apron had been cut from an apron worn by Catherine Eddowes.
 Above the piece of apron the words ‘The Juwes are the men that will not be blamed for nothing’ were written in chalk.